Fadllabanie/laravel-generator/README.md

 - `Delete{Model}Action` for removing a model from the database.

 Each class is meticulously crafted to manage only its designated task, ensuring that your controllers remain lightweight and your business logic remains pristine.

+# The Magic Behind the Trait

+The Error Logging Trait acts as a sentinel within your Laravel application, meticulously monitoring CRUD operations for any exceptions or failures.
+When an error occurs, the trait intervenes to log the error details into a designated database table, which you can then review at your convenience.
+This proactive logging mechanism allows for immediate insights into the health and stability of your application.

+### Benefits

+Automated Error Tracking: Errors are logged automatically, freeing you from the burden of manual tracking and logging.
+Easy Error Retrieval: All error logs are stored in the database, allowing for easy retrieval, monitoring, and analysis.
+Improved Application Uptime: By catching and logging errors behind the scenes, the trait helps maintain a seamless user experience.
+Streamlined Debugging: With a structured error log at your fingertips, pinpointing and resolving issues becomes a much more efficient process.

+### Integrating the Trait

+The Error Logging Trait is designed to be as non-intrusive as possible.
+Integration is as simple as using the trait in any controller where you wish to have enhanced error logging for CRUD operations.
+There is no need to modify existing business logic, making the addition smooth and painless.

 ### How to Generate: